nickth76/rpms/README.md

 **ABANDONED**

 The SSR package is maintained in a [COPR repository](https://copr.fedoraproject.org/coprs/nickth/ssr/).
-This github repo will not be updated anymore.
+This github repo won't updated anymore.

 <del>RPM packages for Fedora